Bellfalasch/frontend-forum/slides.md

 <Card
   title="React 19"
-  text="After half-a-year beta and RC, we saw Facebook do a stable release" />
+  text="After half-a-year beta and RC, we saw Facebook do a stable release.
+First major in a long time!" animate="reversed"
+/>

 ---